FienGoetmaeckers/Autism-and-Exploration/README.md

 * Analysis_script.R : R script for conducting statistical analyses on behavioural and modelling data includes code for creation of figures
 * script needs data files, which will be uploaded after publication manuscript

+## Data
+Includes all needed data to replicate findings.